Justin-Coughlin/air_pollution_effects_trees/python/Geodatabase File Directory.md

+## Authors

+Contributors names and contact info:

+Justin G. Coughlin
+justin.coughlin@outlook.com

+## Version History

+* 0.1
+    * Initial Release

+## License

+These data were collected using funding from the U.S. Government and can be used without additional permissions or fees.

 # File Directory for Rasters
 This file directory is intended to serve as a README file for the continuous surfaces of N and S deposition effects to 94 tree species in the contiguous United States.
 There is accompanying material on a [Github repository](https://github.com/Justin-Coughlin/air_pollution_effects_trees) if the user intends to process data themselves.